Banner image of colorful row houses with a streetlamp in the foreground.

 Two sources of income can help combat sticky inflation and interest rate uncertainty

-While dividend strategies held up better than broad equity markets in 2022, the degree of outperformance has varied widely depending on the specific approach.12 Strategies seeking dividend-paying companies that combine healthy balance sheets with solid yields generally helped bolster whole portfolio resilience.
-But as uncertainty lingers around interest rates staying higher for longer and market volatility remains elevated, there is a continued need to evolve income strategies to be able to deliver positive inflation-adjust returns, irrespective of market environment.
+Strategies seeking dividend-paying companies, that combine healthy balance sheets with solid yields, generally may help bolster whole portfolio resilience.
+But as uncertainty lingers around interest rates staying higher for longer and market volatility remains elevated, there is a continued need to evolve income strategies in order to seek to deliver positive inflation-adjusted returns, irrespective of market environment.
+Using call overwriting in combination with delta hedging may potentially help reduce directional risk, aiming to generate additional income and assist with the management of overall portfolio risk in times of higher market volatility.

 Income optionality

-A call option is one of the most basic forms of options contracts, and gives the buyer the right, but not the obligation, to buy shares of a stock at a specified price, up to a defined expiration date.
+A call option11 is one of the most basic forms of options contracts, and gives the buyer the right, but not the obligation, to buy shares of a stock at a specified price, up to a defined expiration date.
 A call option buyer profits when the underlying asset price increases (beyond the total of the specified price and cost of the option) and the buyer exercises the option to buy as markets go up.
-A call option can also be implemented using exchange traded (listed) index options to mitigate counterparty risk and help generate additional income and help reduce stock specific idiosyncratic volatility.
+A call option can also be implemented using exchange traded (listed) index options to mitigate counterparty risk in aiming to generate additional income and help reduce stock specific idiosyncratic volatility.
 In essence, selling call options can provide a tool that may help investors incrementally enhance yield.

 Delivering income systematically